Fullchee/reminders-frontend/README.md

 ## TODOs:

+- Switch to Apollo GraphQL client instead of using Vanilla JS requests
+- Better audio component with increased speed, skipping
 - Pick a date according to the last viewed
   - probability: time since last view = number of ballets
   - pick a random ballet